Design-and-Code/Opensource-practice/README.md

 **14.** Click on `Create Pull Request`.

 **15** Voila!
-You have made a PR to the Hacktoberfest-practice 💥 .
+You have made a PR to the Opensource-practice 💥 .
 Wait for your submission to be accepted and your PR to be merged.

 #### Note :